 This bill introduces new annual fees for concentrated animal feeding operations (CAFOs) and establishes a water pollution control permit application fee in South Dakota.
-Specifically, it mandates an annual fee based on the maximum permitted number of animals for operations with a water pollution control permit that includes a nutrient management plan.
-The fees vary by type of animal, with specific rates set for mature dairy cows, cattle, horses, swine, sheep, turkeys, chickens, and ducks or geese.
-Additionally, a flat annual fee of $1,000 is imposed on permitted livestock auctions and operations without a nutrient management plan, while a fee of $250 applies to large CAFOs located out of state or in Indian country that manage manure or wastewater on state land.
+Specifically, it mandates an annual fee based on the maximum permitted number of animals for operations with a water pollution control permit that includes a nutrient management plan, with specific rates set for various types of livestock.
+Additionally, it sets a flat annual fee of one thousand dollars for permitted livestock auctions and a fee of two hundred fifty dollars for large CAFOs located out of state or in Indian country that manage manure or wastewater on state land.
+The fees will accrue annually on July 1st, with payment due by September 30th.

 Furthermore, the bill establishes a concentrated animal feeding operation administrative subfund within the environment and natural resources fee fund to manage the collected fees and other related revenues.
-It also introduces a $600 application fee for obtaining a water pollution control permit, applicable to various types of permit applications.
-The bill repeals existing legal language in section 34A-2-125, streamlining the regulatory framework for CAFOs and enhancing the state's ability to manage environmental impacts associated with these operations.
+It also imposes a water pollution control permit application fee of six hundred dollars for various types of permit applications, which will be deposited into the newly created subfund.
+The bill repeals existing language in 34A-2-125, streamlining the regulatory framework for CAFOs and enhancing the state's ability to manage environmental impacts associated with these operations.

 House Agriculture and Natural Resources Engrossed, 02/04/2025: 34A-2-125